LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 Singleton variables in a clause are often misspell variables and, as such, one of the most common errors when programming in Prolog.
-Assuming that the backend Prolog compiler implementation of the ``read_term/3`` predicate supports the standard ``singletons/1`` option, the compiler warns about any singleton variable found while compiling a source file.
+Assuming that the :term:`backend Prolog compiler` implementation of the ``read_term/3`` predicate supports the standard ``singletons/1`` option, the compiler warns about any singleton variable found while compiling a source file.